 Tutors are a vital part of RVU and a valuable resource for all students.
 The tutoring program is coordinated through the Office of Student Affairs and provides support for students within each course.
-Student tutors have an understanding of the course content and are available at no charge.
+Student tutors have a strong level of understanding/competence of the course content and are available at no charge.
 Tutoring sessions are available in one on one, small group, and large group sessions.
 For questions about the tutoring program or assistance with scheduling, please contact the Office of Student Affairs.